betterscientificsoftware/bssw.io/Articles/Blog/2020-12-PerfPortabilityAndECP.md

 portability.
 ECP is unique in providing adequate resources to various science teams to make good choices if they knew what they were.
-The trouble is that when ECP began several years ago,  little was known about what constituted good choices, so the majority of teams have been experimenting.
+The trouble is that when ECP began several years ago,  little was known about what constituted good choices for achieving performance portability, so the majority of teams have been experimenting.
 Now with more than three years into the project, some trends have become visible, and a great deal of wisdom has been collected.
 In the summer of 2020 the IDEAS-ECP project organized a series